 Whole (epi)genome approaches to identify molecular events unique to lung cancer are being completed, which will represent one of the initial cross-platform 'omics level discovery examinations of lung tissues.
 The execution of each individual discovery platform involves expert local collaborators and cores in (epi)genetics and genomics, and the "integromics" is critically reliant on Einstein strengths in informatics and biostatistical analyses.

-Translationally, lung carcinogenesis biomarkers are being established by pairing laser capture microdissected lung and several unique, non-invasively collected surrogate specimens developed in the laboratory, such as mRNA expression signatures from brush-exfoliated buccal mucosa cells, and DNA methylation and microRNA-PCR from exhaled breath condensate, representing first reports for a new airway biomarker class.
+Translationally, human lung carcinogenesis biomarkers are being established by pairing laser capture microdissected lung and several unique, non-invasively collected surrogate specimens developed in the laboratory.
+These include mRNA expression signatures from brush-exfoliated buccal mucosa cells, and DNA methylation and microRNAs detected in exhaled breath condensate, representing first reports for a new exhaled airway biomarker class.
 These airway-derived specimens continue to accrue from a sampling (currently n>950) of a population assembled in a lung cancer case-control context.
-The specimens are being studied for quantitative gene expression, and its regulatory underpinnings, in carcinogenesis pathways, by both the RNA-specific RT-PCR approaches, and by the tBGS DNA methylation sequencing, and related approaches, with a view toward non-invasive assays.
+The specimens are being studied with a view toward non-invasive assays in populations.

 The overall aim is to develop informative non-invasive risk profiling, preventive, and early disease detection strategies for the lung in human populations.

-Work is funded by ongoing NIH and Foundation support.
+Work is funded by ongoing NIH, DoD, and Foundation support.

 - lung nodule evaluation